mperham/blog/content/post/2017-10-24-introducing-faktory.md

 Q. Man, I love the q in Sidekiq.
 Why no q?<br/>
-A. Because "Faqtory" sounds like software for building this FAQ and a multi-billion dollar congolmerate has the worldwide trademark for "Worq".
+A. Because "Faqtory" sounds like software for building this FAQ and a multi-billion dollar conglomerate has the worldwide trademark for "Worq".

 Q. Where can I ask further questions?<br/>